Your Gear: What to Expect

 -

-Wear on metal components, including abrasion on metal and loosening of moving parts
+- Wear on metal components, including abrasion or loosening of moving parts